omnia-network/ic-websocket-gateway/README.md

 ### Load tests

-Load tests are provided in the [tests/src/load](./tests/src/load/) folder.
+We use [Artillery](https://github.com/artilleryio/artillery) to run load tests.
+The load test configuration is provided in the [tests/gateway_load_tests.yml](./tests/gateway_load_tests.yml) file and the source code is provided in the [tests/src/load](./tests/src/load/) folder.
 You can run them with:

 ```
 ./scripts/run_load_test.sh